-Australia has endorsed the IPOA- Seabirds, and has put in place the Threat Abatement Plan 2014 for the Incidental Catch (or bycatch) of Seabirds During Oceanic Longline Fishing Operations (2014 TAP).
+Australia has endorsed the IPOA- Seabirds, and has put in place the Threat Abatement Plan 2006 for the Incidental Catch (or bycatch) of Seabirds During Oceanic Longline Fishing Operations(2006 TAP).
 The 2006 TAP is a legislative instrument that directs mandatory seabird bycatch management measures, and applies to all longline fisheries managed by the Australian Government.
-The 2014 TAP is Australia's key measure for mitigating the impact of longline fisheries on seabird populations, and is consistent with the IPOA-Seabirds.
-The 2014 TAP replaced the previous 2006 TAP.
+The 2006 TAP is Australia's key measure for mitigating the impact of longline fisheries on seabird populations, and is consistent with the IPOA-Seabirds.